Studio

 Each card shows the agent's avatar, name, and description, plus a quick-glance status row:

-- N scheduled when the agent has recurring schedules.
+- The version (e.g. v1), run count (e.g. 12 runs), and N scheduled when the agent has recurring schedules.

-- The time of the last run and whether it succeeded.
+- The time and outcome of the last run.

-From the card you can Run now (or Resume if paused), open the agent's tasks, jump straight to its tools, or delete it.
+From the card you can Run now (or Resume if paused), Pause an active agent, or Delete it.
 Clicking the card opens the agent's full detail view.

 Creating an agent

 Click New agent.
-You can start in two ways:
+You can start in three ways:

 - Describe it in plain English.
 Type what you want — for example, "Track competitor pricing pages and alert me when anything changes."
 This opens a short conversation where an assistant interviews you to understand the job.

 - Start from a template.
-Pick a ready-made blueprint such as Product Manager, Account Strategist, Code Reviewer, Feedback Synthesizer, or Content Creator, or browse the full catalog by category.
+Pick a ready-made blueprint such as Product Manager, Account Strategist, Code Reviewer, Feedback Synthesizer, or Content Creator.

 The build conversation

 The assistant asks questions to refine the agent's purpose, the tools it needs, and how success should be measured.
 Answer in your own words.
-Once you have exchanged enough detail, the Create Agent button becomes available.
+Once you've exchanged enough detail (at least a few back-and-forth turns), the Create Agent button becomes available.

 When you click it, CatalEx synthesizes a proposed agent — Analyzing conversation → Discovering tools → Crafting instructions → Proposing KPIs — and hands you a review screen.